-100% of part-time, evening program undergraduate tuition costs and 50% of part-time evening program graduate tuition costs for courses offered through the university up to seven (7) credit hours per semester.
+This benefit covers 100% of part-time, evening program undergraduate tuition costs and 50% of part-time, evening program graduate tuition costs for courses offered through the university, up to a maximum of seven (7) credit hours per semester.
 Employees regularly working during the day are eligible to enroll in courses offered through the evening programs and employees regularly working in the evening/night shift are eligible to enroll in courses offered through the day programs.

 Requesting the Employee Tuition Assistance Benefit

-You are responsible for registering for your course(s) with the appropriate WashU school.
-To request the benefit, complete the tuition assistance request form.
+You are responsible for registering for your course(s) with the appropriate WashU School.
+To request the benefit, complete the following steps:

 - University College undergraduate level courses

 No request form is necessary.
 Register for course(s) online through University College (External Website).
 Choose “WU Benefit Plans” as your method of payment.